 Wizard of OZ Prototyping

-This is a cost effective prototyping that is used to understand the reaction of users.
+This is a cost-effective prototyping that is used to understand the reaction of users.
 In this type, the user has interacted directly with the product or system that is processed behind the scene instead of using any coding or software.

-Do you know how to start prototyping?
+How to start prototyping?

-Before rolling mates to begin prototyping, you need to determine your targeted user, their problems and then brainstorm and mind map to bring ideas to the table with concrete feasibility that can be easily turned into product or service.
+Before rolling mates to begin prototyping, you need to determine your targeted user, and their problems and then brainstorm and mind map to bring ideas to the table with concrete feasibility that can be easily turned into a product or service.

 Determine the list of problems